qmk/qmk_firmware/keyboards/crkbd/keymaps/bcat/readme.md

 * Other than Right Shift (which I seldom use), mods aren't rebound on layers.

-* Backspace is bound in the same place on every layer to avoid having to let go of layer-switch keys to correct mistakes.
+* Likewise, Backspace is not rebound on layers to avoid having to let go of layer-switch keys to correct mistakes.

 ## Default layer